krodhan/Capco_Assignment/README.md

 Each row should contain a button which shall submit the row ID and row status to /api/submit as a POST request – You are not expected to create the POST endpoint, but you can mock one if you like

-Steps to run the application
+Steps to run the application:

 Clone and checkout the code
 Install Node and npm in your system npm install in Terminal or CLI